charlocc/activityplanner/README.md

         •	Github issue tracking.

+## INSTALLATION
+    This is a web-based application and as such requires no installation.
+Users navigate to the url for access.

+## USAGE
+    The core of the application is meant to serve as a search engine pertinent to tourists.
+    Instructions for use are printed on the landing page (home screen) url.
+    Further, users are able to 'favorite' items by clicking on the 'add favorites' button for each item that appears in their search.
+The selected item(s) then appear in the 'favorites' section which is linked in the navigation bar/menu.

+## CREDITS
+    This project was built by Gold Rush Team.
+Members include:
+        •	Charlotte Clark
+        •	Jordan Scott
+        •	Gerardo Sanchez

+## FEATURES
+    The main features of the application include:
+        •	Search bar
+        •	Navigation Menu
+        •	Favorites List

     ## User Story

     As a tourist I want to be able to be able to maximize my day by selecting my location and being prompted with a range of hiking trails, surf spots, and movies to have the best time as possible in Southern California.